mustard57/MarkLogicEC2ClusterSetup/README.md

 Other Commands
 --------------

-We have not yet restart,devices and help.
+We have not yet looked at restart, devices, remote and help.

 When thawing a cluster, with elastic ips, in theory you can start using this straight away.
 In practice, the block storage, where the MarkLogic data assets are kept will have been dismounted and re-mounted, and the elastic ip assigned after host startup, which may leave a running MarkLogic process in an non-usable state.
 So